mattermost/mattermost-docker/README.md

 * https://forum.mattermost.org/t/mattermost-with-docker-discussion-about-requirements/3518
 * https://github.com/mattermost/mattermost-docker/issues/151

-You only have to do is:
+You only have to do this:

 ```bash
 $ mv docker-compose.v2.yml.sample docker-compose.yml